nacochran/User-Authentication-Template/README.md

 PG_PASSWORD="password for your database" PG_PORT="5432"
 </pre>
+Note that you can choose whatever key you would like for SESSION_SECRET, that is just usedas the base for the Bcrypt hashing algorithm.

 ### 4. Run application
 Use `node app.js` or `nodemon app.js` to run your project.